dvbelyaev/GettingAndCleaningDataCP/CodeBook.md

 ### Purpose

-The purpose is to create the new tidy dataset containing only average values for the mean and standard deviation for all observations from the original data set:
+The purpose is to create the new tidy dataset containing only average values for the mean and standard deviation of all observations from the original data set:

-* the training and the test sets shoulde be merged into one table;
+* the training and the test data sets shoulde be merged into one table;
 * activities should be labeled;
 * variables should have descriptive variable names.